Private Renting: Homeless and Vulnerable People

 I will try to limit my remarks, because I am acutely aware that the right hon.
 Member for East Ham (Stephen Timms) wants to speak.

 I have been very interested in this issue since I was at school in the constituency of the father of my hon.
 Friend the Member for Newbury (Richard Benyon) in the 1970s.
 I congratulate my hon.
 Friend on securing the debate.
-I did a lot of work going in and talking to some people who were living in very damp accommodation.
+I did a lot of work talking to some people who were living in very damp accommodation.
 It was very important that we got them moved and got the house condemned as well.
 If we can actually sort out some of the homelessness issues, it is very important to ensure that people move into properties that are dry and acceptable, rather than, frankly, in an appallingly bad state.

 When I was living in London full time, apart from making visits down to my constituency in Plymouth, I went to church at the Savoy chapel, which is in the heart of London, and the chaplain told an horrendous story about how, if someone is homeless, they feel dirty, no one talks to them and everything is all very difficult indeed.
 We have to take some action to try to deal with that.